 Beyond the physicality of paddling 340 miles non-stop, the paddlers also have to, quite often, contest with the mid-August heat that can reach temperatures well above 100 Degrees Fahrenheit out on the open water.
 Other obstacles include the notoriously unpredictable river conditions of the Missouri Waterway — including submerged wing dikes, barges in tow and early morning fog.
 For this reason, Race Director Scott Mansker puts safety at the forefront of almost every pre-race communication — with a mandatory safety meeting the night before the start.

-For more information on the race and opportunities to partake, visit https://rivermiles.com/mr340/
+For more information on the race and opportunities to partake in the July, 2021 event, visit https://rivermiles.com/mr340/